andrecolon/andrecolon/README.md

 ### Hi there  Andre Colón here,

-Experienced creative with a demonstrated history in working within various industries on branding, web development and marketing.
-Full stack web developer.
+Full Stack Web Developer with Experience in Graphic Design, Animation, and Video Post Production.
+Working within various industries on branding, web development and marketing.

 - I’m currently working on ...
 Covid cases in the world App using Javascript, Axios, DOM manipulation
 - I’m currently learning ...
 Mastering JavasSript